The following definitions apply in this document:

-6.2.11 only transfer or process Customer Personal Data outside the European Economic Area on the basis of the Standard Contractual Clauses, which the Customer hereby accepts as being a valid and appropriate basis for such transfers and processing;
+6.2.11 only transfer or process Customer Personal Data outside the United Kingdom or the European Economic Area on the basis of the Standard Contractual Clauses, which the Customer hereby accepts as being a valid and appropriate basis for such transfers and processing;

 6.2.12 not subcontract any processing of the Customer Personal Data to a third party subprocessor unless that third party is subject to contractual obligations no less onerous than those provided in this Agreement in relation to the processing of the Customer Personal Data.

 6.3 EPM shall be entitled to make any reasonable amendment to this section 5 necessary to bring EPM’s obligations in respect of the Processing of Personal Data into line with the Data Protection Legislation; or allow the Customer to comply with the Data Protection Legislation and the requirements and recommendations of any appropriate data protection supervisory authority or regulator.